japila-books/apache-spark-internals/docs/overview.md

 * DataFrames from R are available in Scala, Java, Python, R APIs.
 * Single node computations in machine learning algorithms are migrated to their distributed versions in Spark MLlib.

-This single platform gives plenty of opportunities for Python, Scala, Java, and R programmers as well as data engineers (SparkR) and scientists (using proprietary enterprise data warehouses with link:spark-sql-thrift-server.adoc[Thrift JDBC/ODBC Server] in Spark SQL).
+This single platform gives plenty of opportunities for Python, Scala, Java, and R programmers as well as data engineers (SparkR) and scientists (using proprietary enterprise data warehouses with spark-sql-thrift-server.md[Thrift JDBC/ODBC Server] in Spark SQL).

 Mind the proverb https://en.wiktionary.org/wiki/if_all_you_have_is_a_hammer,_everything_looks_like_a_nail[if all you have is a hammer, everything looks like a nail], too.

 === Low-level Optimizations

-Apache Spark uses a xref:scheduler:DAGScheduler.adoc[directed acyclic graph (DAG) of computation stages] (aka *execution DAG*).
+Apache Spark uses a scheduler:DAGScheduler.md[directed acyclic graph (DAG) of computation stages] (aka *execution DAG*).
 It postpones any processing until really required for actions.
 Spark's *lazy evaluation* gives plenty of opportunities to induce low-level optimizations (so users have to know less to do more).

 Mind the proverb https://en.wiktionary.org/wiki/less_is_more[less is more].